jLillia/CyclisticCapstoneStudy/README.md

 ## Other Information
 - The technical tools used in this capstone study were SQL (Google BigQuery) and Tableau (Public).
 - (Medium)
-- To view the SQL queries, click here for EDA and here for ETL.
+- To view the SQL queries, click [here for EDA](https://github.com/jLillia/CyclisticCapstoneStudy/blob/2ce01e6919c24a32f9ffa6957fc54a71aa495f09/CyclisticEDA.sql) and [here for the cleaning queries](https://github.com/jLillia/CyclisticCapstoneStudy/blob/main/CyclisticCleaning.sql).
-- The tableau visualisation dashboard is available here
+- The tableau visualisation dashboard is available [here](https://public.tableau.com/app/profile/jonathon.lillia/viz/Cyclistic_16451624829920/Dashboard2).
-- Raw data.